spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 Each of these classes have their own abstractions to help assist in writing package files.
 For whatever doesn't fit nicely into the other build-systems, you can use the :code:`Package` class.

 Hopefully by now you can see how we aim to make packaging simple and robust through these classes.
-If you want to learn more about these build systems please check out :ref:`build-systems`.
+If you want to learn more about these build systems, check out :ref:`installation_procedure` in the Packaging Guide.